Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 | `notes`    |  optional |                    Extra information                   |
 | `href`     |  required |             Link to the polyfill main page             |
 | `licenses` |  required |                 License of the polyfill                |

+## Submitting a PR

+Once you have a feature or bug fix ready commit it to your own branch and submit a PR!
+There are no requirements to send a PR, no CLA, template you have to follow, title requirements, etc. However, provide a descriptive title and description.

+If you need to submit an issue, please include the Modernizr and Node version as well as your OS.

 ## Testing